 Yes.
 Reliable, high-speed internet access is necessary to access and complete virtual lessons, grades, and teacher support.
 If this is a barrier for your family, please follow this link for low-cost internet alternatives.

 No, the district provides a device (Chromebook or iPad).

 What will my child study?

 The subjects in Virtual Edmond are the same grade-appropriate core subjects as those of in-school students as well as electives.
-Elementary students will have health and art one semester and then PE and technology second semester.
 Middle School electives are set and preselected by grade level.
 High school students will have a larger number of elective courses based on their individual interests.

 What company is providing the curriculum?